 (Cross-listed as ANTH 396) Prerequisite: Phil 101, or 201 or 203.

-This course enables graduate students in departments or interdisciplinary programs with an MA to pursue intensive directed study with a faculty member in Philosophy.
+Phil 499 Independent Study at the MA Level This course enables graduate students in departments or interdisciplinary programs with an MA to pursue intensive directed study with a faculty member in Philosophy.
 Students should consult with the Instructor and with their MA director or graduate program director before enrolling.
-Prereq: Graduate Standing.

-Advanced Tutorial and Dissertation for New Candidates in Fields Related to Philosophy 1-3
+PHIL 699 Advanced Tutorial and Dissertation for Candidates in fields related to Philosophy 1 – 3 Units.

 This course enables students in departments offering the Ph.D. to pursue intensive directed study with a faculty member in Philosophy, on philosophical aspects of their dissertation topic.
 Students should consult with the instructor and with their dissertation director before enrolling.